planetjekyll/snippets/_posts/2015-02-02-reading-time.md

     {{ words | divided_by:180 }} mins
   {% endif %}
 </span>
+{% endraw %}
 ~~~

-Note: assumes a reading speed of 180 words per minute (WPM).
+Note: The template assumes a reading speed of 180 words per minute (WPM).

 ## Sources